 I want to start with a simple example and a question.
 Let’s say you start with 1000 USD.
 How much do you have after one year with -10% and one year with +10%?

-This is incredibly important to understand.
+This fact is incredibly important to understand.
 To recover from a year with -10%, you need a year with 11.11% returns, not 10%!
-And the more down it is, the more important the difference is!
+And the more down it is, the more significant the difference is!
 You will need 25% returns to recover from a 20% down year!
 And in the extreme, you will need 100% returns to recover from a -50% year!